OctopusDeploy/blog/blog/2020-04/ultimate-guide-to-tomcat-deployments/index.md

 We reference a certificate variable for the **Select certificate variable** field.
 The default value of **Catalina** is fine for the **Tomcat service name**.

 We have a few choices for how the certificate is handled by Tomcat.
-Generally speaking the **Blocking IO**, and **Non-Blocking IO**, **Non-Blocking IO 2** and **Apache Portable Runtime** options have in increasing level of performance.
+Generally speaking the **Blocking IO**, **Non-Blocking IO**, **Non-Blocking IO 2**, and **Apache Portable Runtime** options have an increasing level of performance.
 The **Apache Portable Runtime** is an additional library that Tomcat can take advantage of, and it is provided by the Tomcat packages we installed with `apt-get`, so it makes sense to use that option.

 ![](tomcat_cert.png "width=500")